-Some spells it as Otak-Otak while some spells it as Otah.
+Some spell it as Otak-Otak while some spell it as Otah.
 Whatever it is, this dish is well-loved by many in Singapore and Malaysia.

 Here’s a fun fact!
 Otak means "brains" in Indonesian and Malay.
 The name of the dish is derived from the idea that the dish resemblance a brain, by being whitish grey, soft and almost squishy.

 This traditional and homemade Nonya Otak-Otak is shared by home cook, Molly Leong.
 She suggested ramping up on the chillies to give your otak-otak an extra punch!
 With her recipe, forget about a grill pit, you can easily create this dish with a simple wok or pan from home!

 How you consume this dish is entirely up to you!
 You can eat it on its own as a snack or with steamed rice as part of a meal!

 Here are the ingredients required: Spanish mackerel, banana leaves, eggs, coconut milk, sugar, cornflour, salt, chilli paste, red chillies, galangal, lemongrass, Belachan, candlenut, onions, shallots and turmeric.

 Firstly, prepare the banana leaves and fish.

 Using medium-low fire over the stove, run banana leaves over to soften it.
 Cut into equal sizes.